felipealfonsog/Upd8All/README.md

 https://aur.archlinux.org/packages/upd8all
 -->

 Upd8All is available on AUR (Arch User Repository), and it can be installed using the `yay` package manager.
-Follow the steps below to install Term Notes:
+Follow the steps below to install:

 1. Make sure you have `yay` installed.
 If not, you can install it with the following command: